Noeuclides/AirBnB_clone/README.md

 ### Example Usage
-You can create your own instance.
+You can create your own instance:
 ![create example](https://raw.githubusercontent.com/ryanhudson/AirBnB_clone/master/images/consolecreate.PNG)

-Then you can use all command to see what instance have been created
+Then you can use all command to see what instance have been created:
 ![all example](https://raw.githubusercontent.com/ryanhudson/AirBnB_clone/master/images/consoleall.PNG)

 Use destroy to delete some instance.
 In the example below we `destroy` an `User`, and then use `show` to see if it was successfully deleted.
-As you can see the console shows the message `** no instance found **` so we made it.
+As you can see the console shows the message `** no instance found **` so we made it:
 ![destroy example](https://raw.githubusercontent.com/ryanhudson/AirBnB_clone/master/images/consolesdestroy.PNG)

 The console allows the user to update some instance attributes as follow: